Newcastle and Hunter Valley Speleological Society: Activities

 The society's activities include; exploration, survey, documentation, research and conservation of caves and karst.
 NHVSS has been involved in speleothem research in Australia, palaeoclimate research on the Indonesian islands of Flores and Sulawesi, Atiu - Cook Islands and cave exploration diving.
 During 2018 the society assisted on palaeontology research expeditions to caves in the Upper Hunter Valley NSW Australia, resulting in discoveries of significant Quaternary fossils, including five extinct Pleistocene megafaunal taxa.
-A number of other research projects (e.g. bat monitoring and groundwater fauna) have been undertaken by the society at various cave and karst locations in NSW.
+A number of other research projects (e.g. bat monitoring, glow-worm distribution and groundwater fauna) have been undertaken by the society at various cave and karst locations in NSW.

 Since 2011, the speleological society has regularly assisted Newcastle University lecturers, by guiding geology students through the Timor Caves, on field excursions.
 The excursions provide students with a better understanding of cave geomorphology and highlights specific geological features covered in the university course.

 Currently the NHVSS have members engaged in a programme of exploration and surveying Bullita Caves within Gregory National Park, Northern Territory, which to date has over 300 km of surveyed passage, making it amongst the longest underground systems in the world.

 NHVSS members undertake a diverse range of activities, catering for a wide range of skill levels, from beginners to hard core veteran cavers.
 Horizontal and vertical caving skills of members, are kept up to date through regular training days.
 Other activities include canyoning, bushwalking and occasionally cross country skiing and white water kayaking.